Toldy/the-ants-bot/README.md

-> I didn't commit the code to not harm the gameplay of others.
+> - Didn't commit the code to not harm the gameplay of others.
->
+> - Feel free to reach me [here](https://www.linkedin.com/in/colinjulien/) if you are interested
-> Feel free to reach me [here](https://www.linkedin.com/in/colinjulien/) if you are interested
+> - **Curiosity-driven** work (Atm the goal isn't to build a real solid software)

 #### What is The Ants - Bot?